numbbo/coco/docs/coco-doc/source/index.rst

 ..
 Anne: imitating the fly of a chicken), they still have the feeling they achieve a consequent work
 ..
 Anne: because they focus on implementing those long tests and writing their data in the latex.

 ..
-Niko: I see your point, but I not sure I am ready to even mention that unnecessary work is not an achievement in itself.
-Secondly, at the moment I don't want to push the design aspect, because I don't think heavily using an entire COCO suite during the design process is the right way to go.
-This is probably a point which should be made though.
+Niko: I see your point, but I am not sure I am ready to even mention that unnecessary work is not an achievement in itself.
+Secondly, at the moment I don't want to push the design aspect, because I don't think *heavily* using an entire COCO suite during the design process is usually the right way to go.
+This is probably a point which should be made though, but a rather lengthy argument to make.

 .. technical hint @Anne: a comment is continued
     on the next line by simple indentation, like in this comment.